 If you are ill or have another valid reason for being absent from the compulsory activities, your absence may be approved or the compulsory activity may be postponed.

 - be between 3000-3500 words

-- have a self-chosen topic related to the course
+- have a self-chosen topic (pre-agreed with the course convener)related to the course

 - meet the formal requirements for submission of written assignments